 What the Research Says About Acupuncture and Pain

-Acupuncture is no longer considered alternative medicine.
-A landmark 2012 meta-analysis published in the Archives of Internal Medicine, reviewing data from nearly 18,000 patients, found that acupuncture was significantly more effective than both sham acupuncture and no treatment for chronic back pain, neck pain, osteoarthritis, and chronic headaches.
-The effect was not placebo.
+A 2012 meta-analysis published in the Archives of Internal Medicine, reviewing data from nearly 18,000 patients, found that acupuncture outperformed both sham acupuncture and no treatment for chronic back pain, neck pain, osteoarthritis, and chronic headaches.
+The American College of Physicians now includes acupuncture in its guidelines for chronic low back pain as a non-pharmacological option.

 - Chronic low back pain and sciatica